allisonking/international-movies-ml/README.md

 A simple popularity recommender using [GraphLab](https://turi.com/ "graphlab homepage"), mostly based on [this tutorial](https://www.analyticsvidhya.com/blog/2016/06/quick-guide-build-recommendation-engine-python/ "tutorial").
 This will always recommend the same movies for every user since there is no personalitzation- it is just recommending the most popular movies.
 This script uses 80% of the ratings.csv data and filters out the country the user is interested in.
 The script then recommends the top five movies from that country based on popularity.

 ### popularityRecommender.py
-Produces the same results as `popularityRecommenderGraphlab.py` but does not use the Graphlab library.
+Produces the same results as `popularityRecommenderGraphlab.py` but does not use the Graphlab library, only the pandas one.